pauljwmiller/Week-11---Visual-Scripting-PUBLIC/README.md

 Visual Scripting

+## I'm Getting off the Bus!

+As was an option the last two weeks, students who have had their fill of Unity can do some research and writing this week instead of the coding below.

+Apply "affect theory," as described in Anable.
+Think about twee feels, vibes, and cathexis in one of the games we played this term.
+Or go to Anna Antropy's main game page at itch.io and play one of her more playful, dirty games and report on your queerer gaming experiences.

+## I'm Staying on the Bus!

+Proceed as per usual below...

 ## Level

 The Learning Units each have a set of instructions.
 In most you are both fixing the Scene as well as one or two Script Graphs.